The 2026 Agentic Commerce Stack: What to Build Before the Window Closes

 by Visalicense Proprietary⚙ In Development — Visa Intelligent Commerce

+A legitimate AI shopping agent and a malicious scraper look nearly identical from an HTTP perspective.
+Both send automated requests, both access product pages programmatically, both attempt checkout flows.
 TAP resolves this by giving certified agents a cryptographic identity — three linked signatures based on RFC 9421 (HTTP Message Signatures, Ed25519), all sharing a single nonce to prevent replay and relay attacks.

 | Layer | Protocol | What It Does |